sensepost/gowitness/README.md

   version     Prints the version of gowitness

 Flags:
-      --chrome-timeout int   Time in seconds to wait for Google Chrome to finish a screenshot (default 90) --config string        config file (default is $HOME/.gowitness.yaml) -D, --db string            Destination for the gowitness database (default "gowitness.db")
+      --chrome-path string   Full path to the Chrome executable to use.
+By default, gowitness will search for Google Chrome --chrome-timeout int   Time in seconds to wait for Google Chrome to finish a screenshot (default 90) --config string        config file (default is $HOME/.gowitness.yaml) -D, --db string            Destination for the gowitness database (default "gowitness.db")